FletcherS7/FRC-Driver-Station-Connectivity-Script/README.md

 The script has pauses in it so the FTA/FTAA can read the output and check for errors, this is also so the batch can be closed if the last step that was run fixed the connection problems.

-This script starts by adding the NI mDNS Responder and all the ports listed in the FMS White paper, Season Manual, and the FTAA/CSA Troubleshooting.
+This script starts by disabling all three Windows firewall's (Public, Private, Domain).

+Then firewall rules are created for the NI mDNS Responder and all the ports listed in the FMS White paper, Season Manual, and FTAA/CSA Troubleshooting.
 This is done in case the computer has other firewall software.

-All three Windows firewall's are then disabled (Public, Private, Domain).

 All network adapters are then disabled.
 Adapters labeled as "Ethernet" (Win10) or "Local Area Connection" (Win7) are enabled again.
 If the computer has more than 9 Ethernet adapters or custom named adapters, you will have to enable the rest manually.